 In SOC 225 students learn about distributions and statistical inference, but they only consider variables in isolation of one another.
 In SOC325, students begin to consider relationships among variable and causality.
 Once again students locate and work with Statistics Canada data, but this time to analyze a relationship that is related to a topic of there choice.
 The second half of the term introduces students to regression analysis.

-I firmly believe that sociology provides the world tremendously valuable knowledge.
+I believe that sociology provides the world with valuable knowledge.
 Unfortunately, we are not always the greatest at ensuring that people have this knowledge when they need it.
-A couple of the best ways to overcome this is to collaborate outside our discipline and sector, and to actively participate in the communities in which we live and work.
-In recent years, I have had the privilege of supporting and/or leading may research initiatives beyond the academy.
+A couple of the best ways to overcome this are to collaborate outside our discipline and sector, and to actively participate in the communities in which we live and work.
+In recent years, I have had the privilege of supporting and/or leading many research initiatives beyond the academy.

 UPSTREAM: INSTITUTE FOR A HEALTHY SOCIETY

 In 2013, a number of us worked alongside Saskatoon-based family doctor, Ryan Meili, author of A Healthy Society: How a Focus on Health Can Revive Canadian Democracy, to found the think tank Upstream: Institute for a Healthy Society.
 Simply put, Canadians care deeply about their health, and the health of their loved ones.
 Upstream strives to bridge the gap between laymen and expert knowledge of the social determinants of health in order to get them excited about the importance of politics and social policy in their lives.
 I served as the organization's first Policy Director from 2013 until 2015.

 Living Wage Saskatoon